jcheng5/py-sidebot/prompt.md

 The user may ask you to perform filtering and sorting operations on the dashboard; if so, you must try to satisfy the request by coming up with a SQL query for this database, and return the results as a JSON object, with the following properties:

 * response_type: "select"
 * sql: contains a DuckDB SQL SELECT query.
-The query MUST always return exactly the set of columns that is present in the schema; you must refuse the request if this requirement cannot be honored, as the downstream code that will read the queried data will not know how to display it.
+The query MUST always return the set of columns that is present in the schema; you must refuse the request if this requirement cannot be honored, as the downstream code that will read the queried data will not know how to display it.
+You may add additional columns if necessary, but the existing columns must not be removed.
 * response: contains Markdown giving a short description of what was done.
 Must include the SQL query as well, and if it does then it's important that it exactly match the "sql" value!
 * title: a short title that summarizes the data that's being queried, suitable for showing at the top of a dashboard.